Archer artillery system: Ammunition

-Deployment
+Operational capabilities

 The system is designed for high strategic, operational and tactical mobility.
-The vehicle can reach road speeds of up to 90 km/h, is capable of traversing snow up to a depth of 1 m, is rail transportable and can be air-transported in C-17 or A400M aircraft.
+The vehicle can reach road speeds of up to 90 km/h, is capable of traversing snow up to a depth of 1 m, is rail transportable and can be air-transported in Boeing C-17 Globemaster III or Airbus A400M Atlas aircraft.
 A large hydraulically operated stabilizer is installed in the rear of the chassis and is lowered with the vehicle in the selected firing position.
-The gun elevation and traverse ranges are -1° to +70° vertically and −85° to +85° horizontally.
-The initial deployment time and the redeployment times less than 30 seconds.
+The gun elevation and traverse ranges are −1° to +70° vertically and −85° to +85° horizontally.
+The initial deployment time and the redeployment times are less than 30 seconds.
 The system provides precision strike and high sustained firepower for support and for deep firing operations with more than 25 t of ammunition per gun and 24-hour operation.
-The howitzer has a continuous fire rate of 75 rounds per hour, an intensive fire rate of 20 rounds (i.e., a full magazine) in 2.5 minutes (effective rate, 480 per hour), and a salvo fire rate of three rounds in 15 seconds (effective rate, 720 per hour).
+The howitzer has a continuous fire rate of 75 rounds per hour, an intensive fire rate of 20 rounds (i.e., a full magazine) in 2.5 minutes (effective rate, 480 rounds per hour), and a salvo fire rate of three rounds in 15 seconds (effective rate, 720 rounds per hour).
 The MRSI capability, multiple round simultaneous impact, is up to 6 rounds.
 Direct-sighting can be used for target ranges up to 2000 m.